hl7dk/kl-gateway/input/pagecontent/index.md

 - Encounter have a type, that state whether it is a follow-up or a delivery of an intervention.

 #### Follow-up Observations
 Information about the outcome of a follow-up encounter.
-The follow-up observations must contain the coding for the outcome (FSIII resultat af opfølgning) and a reference to one or more condition or intervention about which the observation is made.
+The follow-up observations must contain the coding for the outcome (FSIII resultat af opfølgning) and a reference to one or more conditions about which the observation is made.

 All changes to the follow-up observations since the last reporting must be included in a new report, including the conditions and interventions referenced by the observations.